Our philosophy is to promote volunteering opportunities as widely as possible.

 Please note that to use the below resources, your organisation must be a member of Make Your Mark.
 Joining the campaign is free and easy – all you need to do is fill out this short online form!

-You can use our new TeamKinetic volunteer management portal to advertise your opportunities on our website.
+You can use our new TeamKinetic volunteer portal to advertise your opportunities on our website.
 This portal is both a recruitment and management tool.
 It has lots of helpful features, but you can use as many or as little as you’d like!

 - How to use TeamKinetic: general overview (video)